deadly/valorant-agent-yoinker/README.md

 A VALORANT tool for instalocking agents using the VALORANT API.

 # Regions
 The program will ask you for your region.
-The available options are NA, EU, LATAM, BR, AP, KR, and PBE. type the region that you play on.
+The possible regions are NA, EU, LATAM, BR, AP, KR, and PBE.
+Type the region that you play on.

 # How it Works
 Agent selecting is handled via the VALORANT API, which means that this program does not mess with the game's memory or files at all to select the agent.
 It just sends a request that an agent has been selected when in the pregame state.